 Moana opens the door of the office and I enter.

 I exit ten minutes later with the biggest smile on my face!
 They ruled in my favor!
 Four out of five!
 Ashley was the only one who objected.
-Even Brad voted on my behalf.
-I feel there may be a motive, but I will worry about that later.
+Even Brad had voted on my behalf.
+I feel like there may be a motive, but I will worry about that later.

 I spot Janice waiting outside and I share the news with her.
 She is thrilled.